Appsero/docs/docs/user-guide/sync-license.md

 ![Create API Key](../images/api-key/2.png)

-> API Key has been created.
+> API Key have been created.
 Use this API Key to connect your WordPress Site by AppSero Helper Plugin

 ## Install AppSero Helper

-Appsero Helper provide connection between AppSero and WordPress store.
+Appsero Helper provides a connection between AppSero and WordPress store.

 Go to your store WordPress site and install <code>AppSero Helper</code> plugin.
 To install `appsero-helper` upload the `appsero-helper` plugin to your `/wp-content/plugins/` directory.
-Or go to plugin page and search `AppSero Helper` and install and activate the plugin.
+Or go to the plugin page and search `AppSero Helper` and install and activate the plugin.
 When installation will be completed it will ask for a `API Key` to connect with AppSero.

  ![Activate AppSero Helper](../images/api-key/activate-wordpress.png)

  Copy `API Key` from AppSero.
 If don't have any `API Key` then [create new API Key](/).
 Copy the Key and paste it to API Key input box then click on `Connect` button.

  ::: tip
- After completing installation if it don't redirect to `AppSero Helper` page then go to `Settings > Appsero Helper`.
+ After completing installation if it doesn't redirect to `AppSero Helper` page then go to `Settings > Appsero Helper`.
 And connect the Helper.
  :::

 > Your Website is now connected with AppSero.

 ## Enable licensing

-To sync license with your WordPress site at first enable licensing for the plugin/theme as well as select licence source.
-If enabled licensing at the time of creating project then don’t need to do anything.
-If not then go to <code>Settings</code> page and click on <code>Your Site</code> as hosted site of the plugin/theme.
+To sync license with your WordPress site at first enable licensing for the plugin/theme as well as select license source.
+If enabled licensing at the time of creating the project then don’t need to do anything.
+If not then go to <code>Settings</code> page and select <code>Your Site</code> as hosted site of the plugin/theme.
 Select the plugin is used for billing.
 There are two option one is <code>Easy Digital Downloads</code> another one is <code>WooCommerce</code>.

 To sync with <code>EDD Software Licensing</code> select <code>Easy Digital Downloads</code> as your billing plugin and <code>EDD Software Licensing</code> as license manager.